LongDirtyAnimAlf/PascalCafeDemos/README.md

 DTO = Data Transfer Object.
 The application is based on the use of plain TCollections as RDO.
 The data from these RDO are persisted in a database through compatible DTO.
+The persistence layer is based on the use of plain TORM as DTO.

 https://wiki.freepascal.org/TCollection